rladigital/rla-static-site/src/pages/news/the-best-of-d-ad-festival-2018.md

 thumb: /img/1160x450 01 article header image 1.jpg
 category: Culture
 tags:
-  - New and Noted
+  - NEW & NOTED
-  - Culture
+  - CULTURE
 intro: tbc
 sideHeading: >-
   "This is advertising, this isn’t for shy people.
 If you want to be boring, go